chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

           no
     ```
     - give Automate FQDN example `chefautomate.example.com`
-    - give Automte loadbalancer ARN
+    - give Automte loadbalancer ARN, with the arn value of the Certificate created in AWS ACM for DNS entry of `chefautomate.example.com`.
     - give path of Automate loadbalance FQDN ssl root ca cerificates
     - set automate dashboard login password
     - set how many automate node want to have in cluster, recomended is atleast `two`
     - set automate instance type, recomended is `m5.large`
-    - set automate EBS volume size, check pre-requisites for minimum requirement.
+    - set automate EBS volume size, based on your load needs.
-    - set automate EBS volume type, recomended is `gp3`
+    - set automate EBS volume type, default is `gp3`, change as per your requirement.
-    - set automate EBS volume IOPS
+    - set automate EBS volume IOPS, based on your load needs.
     -
     - give Chef Server FQDN example `chefserver.example.com`
-    - give Chef Server loadbalancer ARN
+    - give Chef Server loadbalancer ARN, with the arn value of the Certificate created in AWS ACM for DNS entry of `chefinfraserver.example.com`.
     - give path of Chef Server loadbalance FQDN ssl root ca cerificates
     - set Chef Server dashboard login password
     - set how many Chef Server node want to have in cluster, recomended is atleast `two`
     - set Chef Server instance type, recomended is `m5.large`
-    - set Chef Server EBS volume size, check pre-requisites for minimum requirement.
+    - set Chef Server EBS volume size, based on your load needs.
-    - set Chef Server EBS volume type, recomended is `gp3`
+    - set Chef Server EBS volume type, default is `gp3`, change as per your requirement.
-    - set Chef Server EBS volume IOPS
+    - set Chef Server EBS volume IOPS, based on your load needs.
     - select `no` for chef managed database deloyment
     ```bash
         Do you want to use AWS Managed Databases: